 I know that everyone thinks that Mount Everest is the tallest mountain in the world but if you check the record books Mauna Kea is officially the tallest mountain on the planet.
 A whopping 20,000 feet of this mountain are below see level so you can’t see all of it.
 It’s a beautiful place to stroll around with the greenery giving perfect shade from the sun.

 The Hula culture is absolutely fantastic and really does make this place what it is.
+I met some people from a Maui roofing company and they showed me around and it was really amazing.
 If you want to you will be able to learn about some of the local traditions and fascinating myths.
 I am sure you will end up getting involved in Hula dance at some point, I did!
 Looked like a fool, loved every second!

 The islands of Hawaii are famous for their lush beauty, gorgeous beaches, and cultural traditions.
 The islands have so much to offer visitors and it is no surprise that they are some of the most popular tourists destinations in the world.
 The beauty of the Hawaiian islands extends beyond its shore to the underwater world of the Pacific Ocean.
 The remote location of the islands ensures clean, warm water and a diverse, interesting marine ecosystem- 25% of Hawaii’s marine life can’t be found anywhere else in the world.
 Whether you are an expert scuba diver or just a beginner a scuba diving trip is sure to be a highlight of your vacation.

 Before diving into the water you will need some training.
 If you are already a certified diver bring your certification card.
 If you are a novice that has never scuba dived you can take an introductory “resort course” which will teach you the basics and allow you to participate on a beginner dive in the ocean.
 If your time permits you can take a full scuba course offered at one of the many dive shops on the islands and become a certified diver.